 How do you cook beef brisket?

-This recipe starts with a homemade spice rub, which takes just minutes to put together.
+This recipe starts with a brisket rub, which takes just minutes to put together.
 Coat your meat with the spice rub, then add BBQ sauce all over the top.
 Place the meat in a pan, along with a little beef broth.
 Cover the pan, then bake for 4 hours or until meat is tender.
 After the meat is done, you can slice and serve it, or broil it first to create a caramelized layer over the top.
 Broiling the meat is an optional step but I highly recommend it!

 Tips for the perfect beef brisket